(*) The General Conditions for “Events on board” can be viewed at www.grimaldi-lines.com at the bottom of the trip program page.

 Grimaldi Lines and the Carrier reserve the right to change the General Change and Cancellation Terms for certain departures.

 - All disputes arising out of the passenger transport contract will be referred to the Chamber of Commerce of the place of residence and/or domicile of the consumer and resolved in accordance with the Settlement Code adopted by the same.

 - The settlement attempt referred to in paragraph 1 above constitutes a condition for the legal proceedings in accordance with Article 5, paragraph 5 of Legislative Decree No. 28/2010.

 At the time of booking, the customer must provide the following information: surname, name, nationality, date of birth, gender, ID document number (for non-Schengen routes only), cell phone number, e-mail address.
-In addition, the passenger can indicate any special needs for care and/or assistance in emergency situations.
+In addition, the passenger can indicate an SOS emergency phone number any/or any special needs for care and/or assistance in emergency situations.
 The provided data will be processed in compliance with Law No. 675 of 31 December 1996.

 Data processing operations concern the following: